morngrar/yt-history-tools/README.md

 Run `parser.py` to transform the html data into a CSV file that is lighter to work with. **This may take several minutes depending on the size of the file.**

 Once the parsing is complete, run the `plotter.py` script to plot your data.
 Play around with the parameters in the top of the script for different settings.

+## Troubleshooting

+Note that the scripts assume language settings on the account used.
+If the settings are different from mine, you may need to do some tinkering to get the parsing to work.